-Before hitting the weights, there are a few 'rules' you should keep into consideration when training your shoulders to ensure that you will maximize results and minimize injury.
+Before hitting the weights, there are a few rules you should keep into consideration when training your shoulders to ensure that you will maximize results and minimize injury.

-Warm-up!
 As with any workout, you should make sure to spend at least 10 minutes warming up by doing a few static and dynamic stretches that mimic the movements you would do with actual weight.
 Doing this will make sure that your muscles are ready to start lifting heavy weights and minimize the risk of pulling a muscle.

-Do shoulder isolated exercises at the end of the workout.
-Do your multi joint movements, like overhead presses and upright rows, at the beginning of your shoulder workout and do isolated exercises at the end.
+Do your multi joint compound movements, like overhead presses and upright rows, at the beginning of your shoulder workout and do isolated exercises at the end.
 Single-joint exercises will eliminate assistance from other muscle groups and focus only on the muscle being targeted.
 Take lateral raises, for example, there are many variations like front, side, and rear laterals.
 Front raises target the anterior head, side lateral raises target the middle head, and rear laterals target the posterior deltoid head.
 Doing isolated exercises like these at the end of your workout will help completely fatigue the muscle and give you a significant pump.

-Overhead presses are the most common, and best, multi joint shoulder exercise.
+Overhead presses are the most common, and best, multi-joint shoulder exercise.
 It engages all the delt heads, triceps, and other muscles.
 As great as this exercise is you want to avoid doing too many overhead movements because the arm position reduces space in the joint which causes other structures within those muscles to rub against each other.
 Over time this will lead to inflammation and can cause shoulder pain when lifting.

 Make sure that your arms are in a natural position.
 A lot of new and even intermediate lifters make the mistake of fully extending and locking their elbows when performing raises and pressing movements.
 When you lift, especially during moves like lateral raises, your elbows should have a slight bend to them to support your joint.
 It will also make sure that the only joint in motion is your shoulder, and not your triceps, which can happen when the arms are fully extended.
 Pay attention to the placement of your elbows throughout shoulder exercises, you don't want to over-bend or fully extend.
 It should be just a slight bend.

 This goes for any exercise, never lift a weight that is too heavy for you.
 Lifting too heavy of a weight can place unnecessary stress on your stabilizing muscles and your back.
 Before increasing the weight you can lift, make sure that you can complete 12-15 reps with a full range of motion and with proper form.

 Almost every upper body exercise involves your shoulder, from bench press to dumbbell rows, even lower body workouts require movement in the shoulders!
 So you want to pay attention to how your training split is set up to avoid overworking your shoulders.
 Most chest movements and some multi joint tricep exercises engage the shoulders.
 Your rear delts are also being engaged when training your back during rowing movements.
 Not having a proper training split with at least two days in between to let the shoulders rest can lead to the delts being overworked.
-So if you're not training your chest, triceps, and shoulders on the same day then train shoulders at least two days before or after to ensure they're not being overworked.
-If you do train them on the same day then start with chest, shoulders, then triceps.
+So if you're not training your chest, triceps, and shoulders on the same day then train your shoulders at least two days before or after to ensure they're not being overworked.
+If you do train them on the same day then start with the chest, shoulders, then triceps.

-Best shoulder exercises anyone can do
+Safe shoulder exercises anyone can do